cs544-wisc/f23/p3/README.md

 1. connect to the server at port 5440
 2. call `SetCoef` with [1.0,2.0,3.0]
 3. launch three threads, each responsible for one of the 3 CSV files
 4. each thread should loop over the rows in its CSV files.
 Each row will floats that should be used to make a `Predict` call to the server.
 The threads should collect stats about the numbers of hits/misses.
 5. the main thread should call `join` to wait until the 3 threads are finished

 The client can print other stuff, but its very last line of output should be the overall hitrate.
 For example, if the hit/miss counts for the three threads are 1/1, 0,1, and 3/8, then the overall hit rate would be (1+0+3) / (1+1+8) = 0.4.

-Use `test_server.py` and verify that it produces the expected output indicated by the comments.

 ## Part 4: Deployment

 You should write a `Dockerfile` to build an image with everything needed to run both your server and client.
 Your Docker image should:

-* Build via `docker build -t p3 .`
+-   Build via `docker build -t p3 .`
-* Run via `docker run -p 127.0.0.1:54321:5440 p3` (i.e., you can map any external port to the internal port of 5440)
+-   Run via `docker run -p 127.0.0.1:54321:5440 p3` (i.e., you can map any external port to the internal port of 5440)

 You should then be able to run the client outside of the container (using port 54321), or use a `docker exec` to enter the container and run the client on port 5440.

 ## Submission